elainechen7366/Bellabeat-Marketing-Analysis-in-R/bellabeat-case-study.md

 -   Most people might feel uncomfortable wearing wrist-wear devices while sleeping.
 -   Those who sleep with a watch on may have no problem wearing a Fitbit smartwatch to bed.
-But for Bellabeat's TA, they may not even be used to a watch, let alone wear a smart device while sleeping.
+But for Bellabeat’s TA, they may not even be used to a watch, let alone wear a smart device while sleeping.

 **How**

 -   Improve the experience of wearing the device.
--   Or track users' sleeping status by smartphone and Bellabeat's app instead of using the tracker, so users don't have to wear the device while sleeping.
+-   Or track users’ sleeping status by smartphone and Bellabeat’s app instead of using the tracker, so users don’t have to wear the device while sleeping.

 **Design Concepts**

--   For the second suggestion, maybe Bellabeat can cooperate with some developers that focus on tracking users' sleeping status through smartphones.
+-   For the second suggestion, maybe Bellabeat can cooperate with some developers that focus on tracking users’ sleeping status through smartphones.

 **Shortages**